 I really hope you enjoy this Fire Roasted Salsa!
 If you do get a chance to make this recipe, please leave a rating below, I’d love to hear from you in the comments.

 - 1 medium white or yellow onion - diced into 1″ pieces

 - Sprinkle of sea salt

-- ½ Teaspoon ground cumin
+- 1/2 tsp ground cumin

-- 2 Tablespoons freshly squeezed lime juice

-- more or less to taste
+- 2 tbsp freshly squeezed lime juice - more or less to taste

 - 1/2 cup roughly chopped cilantro

-- ½ Teaspoon sea salt, or to taste
+- 1/2 tsp sea salt - or to taste

 - Preheat the oven to 450ºF and line a baking sheet with parchment paper.

 - Drizzle with the olive oil, and sprinkle with sea salt.
 Roast the mixture until the veggies begin to soften and brown, about 15 minutes.

 - Remove the pan from the oven, and let cool for 15 minutes or so until it’s cool enough to handle.
-Then add the roasted veggies to a blender along with the liquid from the tomatoes (reserving the whole tomatoes until the 2nd blending), cumin, lime juice, and cilantro.
+Then add the roasted veggies to a blender along with the liquid from the tomatoes (reserving the diced tomatoes until the 2nd blending), cumin, lime juice, and cilantro.

 - Season to taste with sea salt and serve.
-This salsa also freezes well for at least 1 month.